Dance education: Self-teaching

 It is possible, to one degree or another, to teach oneself to dance.
 One way is to watch videos of one's favorite dancers and imitate their moves.
 The choreographer Wade Robson learned to dance this way.
 Another way is to befriend excellent dancers, and learn their moves from them.
 One actually can learn moves from any other dancer.
 One can film oneself dancing to get feedback on how looks dancing.

+Although one is able to self-teach dance moves, it is not recommended because executing the skills incorrectly can cause injury.
+It is very vital that when learning dance, the dancers should also learn correct form because if not, it can prevent the dancer from progressing.

 Dance in formal education

 Early formal dance education was heavily influenced by Western dance styles and, as a consequence, was a highly technical discipline, focusing on specific routines and requiring set steps.
 However, the 1926 marked the introduction of the first dance major into the college curriculum.
 Consequently, the 20th century saw an increased emphasis on creativity and self-expression in dance curricula.
 This shift has been reflected in formal education.

 Primary education

-Primary school children are naturally active, and the dance curriculum strives to build upon this.
-The dance routines and exercises for primary schools consist of natural movements and focus on rhythm more than melody to better fit the learning style of young children.
-Although dance education in general does not have an extremely rigid framework, dance in primary education embodies this flexibility and strongly emphasises the importance of creativity.
+Due to primary children being naturally active, the dance curriculum strives to build upon this.
+Younger children have a harder time remembering full dance routines, so it is important that they focus more on listening to the beats of the music and practicing beginner moves to the rhythm.
+Although dance education in general does not have an extremely rigid framework, dance in primary education embodies this flexibility and strongly emphasizes the importance of creativity.